 Second, in light of steady declines in federal funding for research, scientists should pursue non-federal funding sources.
 One option is to forge collaborations with industry partners.
 Many companies, from Microsoft and NVIDIA to DuPont and Pfizer, provide funding for academics to work on specific problems2.
 Here at Chapman, computer scientist Erik Linstead has received funding from Experian, Anivive, and CoreLogic to support his research3.
 These academic-industry collaborations demonstrate that science is a critical part of the US infrastructure resulting in economic growth and, ultimately, job creation.

 Industry funding is likely out of reach for some scientific disciplines, so it’s important that federal funds continue to support basic research.
 It’s worth noting that the amount of money allocated for scientific research is a small fraction of that allocated to other federal functions like defense and health care1.
 Additionally, many of these agencies are extremely efficient, meaning that a large portion of their funds go directly to research as opposed to administrative costs.
 My trip to Capitol Hill was educational and, surprisingly, positive.
 It sparked my interest in advocating for science and I encourage everyone in the scientific community to do the same.

 Jennifer Funk, Ph.D., is associate professor of Biological Sciences and directs the program in Schmid College of Science and Technology.
-She has been recognized at Chapman University as the 2012 Wang-Fradkin Assistant Professorship for exceptional merit in scholarly and creative activity, the 2010 Valerie Scudder award for outstanding faculty achievement in teaching, scholarship, advising and service, and the 2009 Achievement award for excellence in scholarship.
+She has been recognized at Chapman University with the 2017-19 Wang-Fradkin Senior Professorship and the 2012 Wang-Fradkin Assistant Professorship for exceptional merit in scholarly and creative activity, the 2010 Valerie Scudder award for outstanding faculty achievement in teaching, scholarship, advising and service, and the 2009 Achievement award for excellence in scholarship.